-There were many important moments during the Texas Revolution that have stoked patriotic sentiment in the United States.
+There were many significant moments during the Texas Revolution that have stoked patriotic sentiment in the United States.
 One must only read a summary of the Battle of the Alamo to know that this was an extremely important event in history.

 The tale most often told is one of heroes and legends that boldly sacrificed their lives for the greater good of Texan independence.
 The heroes were legendary figures whose names have stood the test of time for their defiance against the evil Mexican dictator General Antonio Lopez de Santa Anna.